twirl/The-API-Book/src/en/clean-copy/03-Section II. The API Patterns/04-api-patterns-weak-consistency.md

 If strict consistency is not guaranteed, the second call might easily return an empty result as it reads data from a replica, and the newest order might not have hit it yet.

 An important pattern that helps in this situation is implementing the “read-your-writes[ref Consistency Model.
-Read-Your-Writes Consistency](https://en.wikipedia.org/wiki/Consistency_model#Read-your-writes_consistency)” model, i.e., guaranteeing that clients observe the changes they have just made.
-The consistency might be lifted to the read-your-writes level by making clients pass some token that describes the last changes known to the client.
+Read-Your-Writes Consistency|ref:steen-tanenbaum-distributed-systems 7.3.3 Read your writes](https://en.wikipedia.org/wiki/Consistency_model#Read-your-writes_consistency)” model: it guarantees that clients observe the changes they have just made.
+In APIs, the read-your-writes strategy could be implemented by by making clients pass some token that describes the last change known to the client.

 ```typescript
 let der = await api